 Home treatment — Home treatment requires that you and your family have training and ongoing support from healthcare providers who are experienced in treating patients with home hemodialysis.
 This usually includes a nephrologist (kidney specialist) and specially trained nurses.

-Patients treated with home hemodialysis can often lead more independent lives and may have improved survival outcomes compared to those treated in a dialysis center.
+Patients treated with home hemodialysis can often lead more independent lives and may have improved survival outcomes, compared with those treated in a dialysis center.
 This is due, in part, to home hemodialysis patients having more frequent or longer dialysis treatments than those treated in a dialysis center.

-Home dialysis is generally done three to seven times per week and takes between three and ten hours per session.
-Hemodialysis that is done during the daytime is often done for about three to four hours, four to seven days each week.
+Home dialysis is generally done three to seven times per week and takes between 3 and 10 hours per session.
+Hemodialysis that is done during the daytime is often done for approximately three to four hours, four to seven days each week.
 Hemodialysis that is done at night (called nocturnal hemodialysis) is typically done three to seven times weekly while you are sleeping.
 Additional time is needed to prepare and clean up.

 Home dialysis can be done at a time that is convenient for you.
 You are generally required to have someone else (a family member, friend, or technician) to assist you before, during, and after dialysis.
 A healthcare provider must be available by telephone in case questions or problems arise; some machines allow you to be monitored remotely via the telephone or internet.

-A daily (or nightly) dialysis schedule provides substantial benefits compared to in-center, three times weekly hemodialysis.
-More frequent dialysis results in a significant improvement in your well being, reduces symptoms during and between dialyses, and improves quality of life.
+A daily (or nightly) dialysis schedule provides substantial benefits, compared with in-center, three times weekly hemodialysis.
+More frequent dialysis results in a significant improvement in your well-being, reduces symptoms during and between dialyses, and improves quality of life.
 Home hemodialysis can improve your quality of life because it allows you to assume more responsibility for your own care and allows you to remain in the comfort of your home during treatment.
 In addition, patients who use home hemodialysis are often able to continue working.

 Equipment — Home hemodialysis requires that you have a dialysis machine in your home.
 Depending upon the machine, additional supplies may be needed, including water treatment tanks, dialyzers, bottles of dialysate, bleach and disinfectant, syringes, needles, medications, blood tubes, and water test kits.
 Some machines require electrical and plumbing modifications in the area of the home where dialysis will be done.
 Currently available home hemodialysis machines are approximately the size of a bedside table.

 Hemodialysis can also be done at night (called nocturnal hemodialysis) in a dialysis center, typically three times weekly while you are sleeping in the center.
 As with home nocturnal hemodialysis, additional time is needed to prepare and clean up.
-Nocturnal hemodialysis also seems to provide substantial benefits compared to conventional in-center, three times weekly hemodialysis treatments that are 3 to 4 hours in duration.
-These longer dialysis treatments can result in a significant improvement in your well being, reduces symptoms during and between dialyses, and improves quality of life.
+Nocturnal hemodialysis also seems to provide substantial benefits, compared with conventional in-center, three times weekly hemodialysis treatments that are three to four hours in duration.
+These longer dialysis treatments can result in a significant improvement in your well-being, reduce symptoms during and between dialyses, and improve quality of life.